src-d/tm-experiments/README.md

 ### `create-bow` command

-This command will allow you to create the input used for the topic modeling, ie bags of words, from datasets created by one of the above commads.
-You will need to choose between one of two topic evolution models, `hall` or `diff` (for more information, ou can check out [this paper](https://arxiv.org/abs/1704.00135)).
+This command will create the input used for the topic modeling, ie bags of words, from datasets created by one of the above commands.
+You will need to choose between one of two topic evolution models:
+- `hall`: each blob is considered to be a document
+- `diff`: we create _delta-documents_ of added and deleted words for each series of documents in the hall model, using the tagged reference order for each repository

+For more information about these evolutions models, you can check out [this paper](https://arxiv.org/abs/1704.00135).

 You can launch the bag of words creation with the following command (don't forget to specify the dataset name and the topic evolution model you want to use):

 ```
 docker run --rm -it -v /path/to/data:/data \